vspiliop/movies-streaming-statistics/README.md

 # What it does

-Calculates in a streaming fashion the current top 10 rated movies, with a minimum of 500 votes, based on the following rating function:
+Calculates in a streaming fashion (via [Kafka Streams](https://kafka.apache.org/38/documentation/streams/)) the current top 10 rated movies, with a minimum of 500 votes, based on the following rating function:

 `(numVotes/averageNumberOfVotes) * averageRating`